 Mikkel Paige is a destination wedding photographer and travel blogger at Sometimes Home.
-She’s also a friend, so we decided to interview her on destination wedding tips and some of her favorite locations.
+She’s also a good friend, so we decided to interview her on destination wedding tips and some of her favorite locations.
 If you or someone you know is planning to tie the knot, and you need a wedding photographer, you’ll be hard pressed to find someone more enthusiastic, friendly and talented.
 You can check out her wedding portfolio on MikkelPaige.com.

 Name two of your favorite destinations for wedding photo shoots and why?

 I love Brooklyn, NY and downtown Raleigh, NC for almost the same reasons.
 I love the diversity of scenery and landscape the areas provide.
-I know they’re not as exotic as some other places I’ve photographed weddings (like Norway, which I love) but they’re still favorites!
+They’re not as exotic as some other places I’ve photographed weddings (like Norway, which I love) but they’re still favorites!
 Norway is, of course, also a favorite though. 😉

 What are some of the unexpected issues that can arise for people planning a destination wedding and what are some ways to alleviate those issues?

 Flight delays, lost luggage – really anything that can happen on a trip. to overcome these two, fly in early and take essentials in a carry-on onboard.
 If you’re getting married in a sunny place don’t sit in the sun every day until the big day.
 You may end up with tan lines or sunburnt and looking like a lobster!

-Could you please share a few more of your best wedding destination tips?
+Please share a few more of your best wedding destination tips with readers

 - Know your budget – prices vary greatly based on location just like closer to home